-If you’re just getting started with Bluetooth Low Energy (BLE), just looking to learn more about it, or exploring different ways to stay up-to-date then read on.
+If you’re just getting started with Bluetooth Low Energy (BLE), just looking to learn more about it, or exploring different ways to stay up-to-date, then read on.

 Here are a few steps to get you started:

 - Get your hands dirty: buy a Bluetooth Low Energy development kit and get your hands dirty.
-You’ll be able to find many resources online for getting started with different development kits especially from the vendors.
+You’ll be able to find many resources online for getting started with different development kits, especially from the vendors.
 Some of the best out there:

 - Keep current with online resources: read blogs and join newsletters that are focused on the technologies you’re interested in.

-Subscribe to our BLE newsletter here and learn more about BLE here.
+Subscribe to my BLE newsletter here.

-- Refer to official specification documents: last but not least, get access to the official specification documents for the technology and refer to it whenever you want to learn more about a specific feature.
+- Refer to official specification documents: last but not least, get access to the official specification documents for the technology and refer to them whenever you want to learn more about a specific feature.
 You can find the official Bluetooth 5 spec at this link.

 Learn faster by getting your hands dirty